-Or, the amount of the Moon's illuminated surface visible from Earth is the same at all the positions. (indicate with a check mark).
+Or, the amount of the Moon's illuminated surface visible from Earth is the same at all the positions. \\\\\ (indicate with a check mark).

-Carefully explain your reasoning for ranking this way:
+Carefully explain the reasoning for your result:

 Shown below are different phases of the Moon as seen by an observer in the Northern Hemisphere.